쉐도잉 연습: Why Love Is Harder in a Second Language | Magdalena Hoeller | TED - YouTube로 영어 말하기 배우기

 So the people that understand a joke and the people that don't.

-I never understood why the Aussie phrase "shrimp on a barbie" isn't actually funny to Australians.
+I never understood why the Aussie phrase,

-It actually quite annoys them.
+it actually quite annoys them.

-My husband doesn't understand why the super cringey, nostalgic '90s TV show "Liebesg'schichten und Heiratssachen" is so hilarious to me.
+My husband doesn't understand why the super cringy,

-(Laughter) Different in-groups.
+Different in-groups.

 That means that intercultural partners have limited common ground to work with here.

-And if one partner doesn't understand the joke, the other is stuck trying to explain it to them.
+the other is stuck trying to explain it to them.

 And that conversation is never funny.